 \subsection{A Video Compression Problem}

-We tested the performance of our algorithms on a video problem.
+We tested the performance of our algorithms on a video compression problem.
 By stacking each frame of the video as a column of a large matrix, we get a matrix $M$ whose $j$-th column corresponds to the $j$-th frame of the video.
-Due to the correlation between consecutive frames of the video matrix $M$ is expected to be of low-rank.
+Due to the correlation between consecutive frames of the video matrix, $M$ is expected to be of low rank.
 Hence we should be able to recover the video by only taking a limited number of measurements.
 The video used in our experiment was downloaded from the website http://media.xiph.org/video/derf.
-The original colored video consisted of 300 frames where each frame was an image stored in the RGB format, which was a $144\times 176\times 3$ cube.
-Since it was too large for our use, we preprocessed the video in the following way.
-We first converted each frame from RGB format into grayscale image, so each frame was a $144\times 176$ matrix.
-We then used only that portion of each frame corresponding to a $39\times 47$ submatrix of pixels in the center of each frame.
-We took the first 20 frames in the video.
-Consequently, the matrix $M$ has $m=1833$ rows and $n=20$ columns.
+The original colored video consisted of 300 frames where each frame was an image stored in an RGB format, as a $144\times 176\times 3$ array.
+Since this video data was too large for our use, we preprocessed it in the following way.
+We first converted each frame from an RGB format into a grayscale image, so each frame was a $144\times 176$ matrix.
+We then used only the portion of each frame corresponding to a $39\times 47$ submatrix of pixels in the center of each frame, and took only the first 20 frames.
+Consequently, the matrix $M$ had $m=1833$ rows and $n=20$ columns.
 We then created a Gaussian sampling matrix $A\in\br^{p\times (mn)}$ as in Section \ref{sec:numerical-results-random} with $p=1833*20*0.4=14664$ rows (i.e., we used sampling ratio $SR=0.4$) and computed $b=A\vvec(M)\in\br^p$.
 This $14664\times 36660$ matrix $A$ was close to the size limit of what could be created by calling the MATLAB function $A=randn(p,mn)$ on our computer.
-Although the matrix $M$ is expected to be of low-rank, it is only approximately of low-rank.
+Although the matrix $M$ was expected to be of low rank, it was only approximately of low rank.
 Therefore, besides comparing the recovered matrices with the original matrix $M$, we also compared them with the best rank-$5$ approximation of $M$.
-Since the relative error of the best rank-$5$ approximation of $M$ is $2.33e-2$, we cannot expect to get a more accurate solution.
+Since the relative error of the best rank-$5$ approximation of $M$ was $2.33e-2$, we cannot expect to get a more accurate solution.
 Therefore, we set $xtol$ equal to $0.002$ for this problem.
 The results of our numerical tests are reported in Table \ref{table:Num-res-real}.
-The relative errors and CPU times are averaged over 5 runs.
+The ranks reported in the table are the ranks of the recovered matrices.
+The reported relative errors and CPU times are averages over 5 runs.
 We do not report any results for SDPT3, because the problem is far too large to be solved by an SDP solver.
-Note that the relative error of the best rank-$5$ approximation of $M$ is $2.33e-2$, thus from Table \ref{table:Num-res-real} we see that our algorithms were able to recover the matrix $M$ very well and achieve an order of accuracy as the best rank-$5$ approximation.
+From Table \ref{table:Num-res-real} we see that our algorithms were able to recover the matrix $M$ very well, achieving relative errors that were of the same order as that obtained by the best rank-$5$ approximation.